PaloAltoNetworks/SkilletBuilder/docs/skillet_types.rst

 docker
 ------

-  Using a docker skillet you can use any available libraries in the docker image.
+  With a docker skillet you can use any available libraries in the docker image.
   This allows you to distribute custom tools and scripts, or use existing dockerized tools, as a skillet.